NewValleyChurch/documentation-theme-jekyll/pages/general/get_involved.md

   Go to [GitHub](http://www.GitHub.com) and create a new account.

   Once you have that account, post your GitHub user name to the #github channel in Slack so we can add you to the GitHub teams and Waffle.io teams.

-- **Waffle.io account.**

-  You'll need an invitation to the team at Waffle.io.
-As soon as you join Slack, I'll send you an invitation.

 Once you have these accounts setup, you'll be connected to the system and, depending on your notification preferences, you'll receive notifications when things happen on any of the platforms.